 - The Starscream: After realizing that he and his team were nothing but pawns to Orochimaru and his plans for Sasuke, Dosu seems prepared to throw his master's plans into disarray by taking on Sasuke himself and potentially killing him.
 Unfortunately for him, he chooses to attack Gaara in order to better improve his chances of taking on Sasuke in the final part of the exams, and dies for it.

 - Super Hearing: His hearing is resilient enough to survive point-blank Melody Arm bursts (which are strong enough to disorient even a Jonin-level opponent like Kabuto) yet sensitive enough to identify what someone is writing just by listening to the scratches their pencils make.

 - Unwitting Pawn: He is the only one of his team who actually figured out that his team was being used to test Sasuke's skills and make him more powerful - he thought of how Orochimaru had placed a Cursed Seal on Sasuke, whom they were ordered to kill, instead of doing the deed himself, and thus concludes the only logical explanation is that Orochimaru never intended for him to die and they were simply useful pawns for bringing out his power.
 Unfortunately...

 - Worf Effect:

-- His fight with Lee, one of the fastest and most competent exam applicants, can be taken as this.
+- His fight with Lee, one of the fastest and most competent exam applicants, can be taken like this.

 - After being set up as a fairly strong and mean ninja, he tries to ambush Gaara in the night.
-At the end, his body and a portion of the roof he's on is torn to shreds.
+In the end, his body and a portion of the roof he's on are torn to shreds.
 While we only see the outcome, the 'fight' serves to foreshadow just what kind of powers Gaara has.